 a.
-AB/CI
+ABICI

-On February 10, 2011, ALPHA, ABIRC and AB.C) entered into a Development Agreement (DA) for the development and construction of a resort club (the "Island Club").
+On February 10, 2011, ALPHA, ABIRC and ABICI entered into a Development Agreement (DA) for the development and construction of a resort club (the "Island Club").
 It is agreed that ABIRC will develop and construct the Island Club with ALPHA extending any financing required for the completion of the Island Club and its amenities in exchange for the ABICI shares.
 ABICI agrees that the excess of the construction costs over the par value of the shares issued by ABICI shall be treated as additional paid-in capital.
-Furthermore, it was clarified that the ownership of the Island Club, its facilities and amenities will be transferred to ABiCI as cost is incurred.
+Furthermore, it was clarified that the ownership of the Island Club, its facilities and amenities will be transferred to ABICI as cost is incurred.

 On February 24, 2011, the Philippine SEC approved ABICI's Registration Statement on the Island Club Offer Shares for the primary offering of 391 of its Class "B" preferred shares and secondary offering of its 3,519 Class "B" preferred shares (Offer Shares or Tranche 1).
-In 2013, the SEC approved ABICI's Amended Registration Statement to increase its offer price from #2,000,000 per share.
-ABICI filed in 2013 a Second Amended Registration Statement to further increase its offer price for approval by the SEC as at December 31, 2018.
+In 2013, the SEC approved ABICI's Amended Registration Statement to increase its offer price from ₱2,000,000 per share to ₱3,000,000 per share.
+ABICI filed in 2013 a Second Amended Registration Statement to further increase its offer price to ₱5,000,000, which is still subject for approval by the SEC as at December 31, 2018.

-in 2012, ABIRC subscripted to additional Class "B" preferred shares of AB/CI totaling 3,090 shares.
+In 2012, ABIRC subscribed to additional Class "B" preferred shares of ABICI totaling 3,090 shares.
 As a consideration for the additional acquisitions of ABICI preferred shares, ABIRC entered into a Supplemental DA with ABICI in June 2012 increasing its obligation to complete the Island Club's facilities.
-By virtue of these additional subscriptions, ABIRC transferred investment properties to ABICI amounting to P453.3 million.
-On November 12, 2012, the shareholders of ABICI approved an amendment to the ABICI's shareholder structure whereby the additional 3,090 shares with par value of P100 were split into 6,180 shares (Tranche 2) with a par value of P50 per share.
-As a result, AB:RC's subscription to the above 3,090 shares was converted to 6,180 shares.
+By virtue of these additional subscriptions, ABIRC transferred investment properties to ABICI amounting to ₱453.3 million.
+On November 12, 2012, the shareholders of ABICI approved an amendment to the ABICI's shareholder structure whereby the additional 3,090 shares with par value of ₱100 were split into 6,180 shares (Tranche 2) with a par value of ₱50 per share.
+As a result, ABIRC's subscription to the above 3,090 shares was converted to 6,180 shares.
 On January 31, 2013, the stock split was approved by the SEC.

-On January 5, 2017, the SEC approved the increase in authorized capital stock of ABICI from P2.1 million divided into 14,000 common shares with par value P100 per share, and 10,090 Class "3" preferred shares divided further into 3,910 Class "B-1" preferred shares with par value of P100 a share and 6,180 Class "B-2" preferred shares with par value of P50 a share to P3.0 million divided into 20,000 common shares with par value of P100 per share, and 15,600 Class "B" preferred shares divided further into 2,000 Class "B-1" preferred shares with par value of P100 per share, 12,000 Class "B-2" preferred shares with par value of P50 per share, and 1,000 Class "B-3" preferred shares with par value of P200 per share.
+On January 5, 2017, the SEC approved the increase in authorized capital stock of ABICI from ₽2.1 million divided into 14,000 common shares with par value ₽100 per share, and 10,090 Class "B" preferred shares divided further into 3,910 Class "B-1" preferred shares with par value of ₽100 a share and 6,180 Class "B-2" preferred shares with par value of ₽50 a share to ₽3.0 million divided into 20,000 common shares with par value of ₽100 per share, and 15,000 Class "B" preferred shares divided further into 2,000 Class "B-1" preferred shares with par value of ₽100 per share, 12,000 Class "B-2" preferred shares with par value of ₽50 per share, and 1,000 Class "B-3" preferred shares with par value of ₽200 per share.

-On May 31, 2017, ABIRC subscribed to additional 2,000 Class "8-2" preferred shares and 1,000 Class "B-3" (Tranche 3) preferred shares at a subscription price of P100 per share and P200 per share, respectively, or an aggregate amount of P0.4 million.
+On May 31, 2017, ABIRC subscribed to additional 2,000 Class "B-2" preferred shares and 1,000 Class "B-3" (Tranche 3) preferred shares at a subscription price of ₽100 per share and ₽200 per share, respectively, or an aggregate amount of ₽0.4 million.